lfu46/lfu46/README.md

 I'm Longping, a third-year PhD student at Georgia Tech, specializing in Protein O-GlcNAcylation in glycoproteomics.

 ## 🔬 Research Interests
-- Investigating **Protein O-GlcNAcylation** and its role in regulation cell events.
+- Investigating **Protein O-GlcNAcylation** and its role in regulating various cellular events.
 - Exploring insights from glycoproteomic data using **R** and **Python**

 ## 📚 Learning & Skills